beliefs

 consensus reality

-Societies have a bit of independent thinking and activity but most is within the range of its consensus reality.
+Societies allow some independent thinking and activity but most is within the range of its consensus reality.

-The myths and convenient truths we hold in common are the technology that provides the realisable mutual expectations that make it possible for us to live together.
+The myths and convenient truths we hold in common are the technology that provides mutual expectations that are reliable enough to make it possible for us to live together.

 Our consensus view of the world is embedded in our language and culture.
 This is our folie à mille, our group psychosis.
-Sleepwalking in a cocoon of cultural beliefs.
+A bit like sleep-walking in a cocoon of cultural beliefs.
 This saves us from having to establish common ground from scratch every time we meet someone but limits us to this shared world.

 cocoons